-A recipient of three grants from the National Endowment for the Arts, Rosenthal regularly performs and records his compositions, which include jazz tunes and large-scale works.
-He premiered and performed his second jazz piano concerto, Jazz Fantasy, in May 2011 with the Park Avenue Chamber Symphony.
-The Survivor, his first piano concerto, has been performed by the Manhattan Jazz Philharmonic and the Rockland Symphony Orchestra, with Rosenthal at the piano.
-He has also composed music for dance, including Uptown, by the Alvin Ailey American Dance Theater, premiered in New York in 2009 and currently touring around the world.
+A recipient of three grants from the National Endowment for the Arts, Mr. Rosenthal regularly performs and records his compositions, which include jazz tunes and large-scale works.
+He has also composed music for dance, including Uptown for the Alvin Ailey American Dance Theater.
+The Survivor, a concerto for piano and orchestra, has been performed by the Manhattan Jazz Philharmonic and the Rockland Symphony Orchestra, with Mr. Rosenthal at the piano.
+In 2011, Mr. Rosenthal premiered his second jazz piano concerto, Jazz Fantasy, with the Park Avenue Chamber Symphony in New York City.

-Rosenthal received his Bachelor and Master of Music degrees from Manhattan School of Music.
-He has been a member of Manhattan School of Music’s faculty since 1999 and of Juilliard’s faculty since 2005.
-Rosenthal also presents jazz clinics throughout the world, often in conjunction with his touring.
-He was a contributing editor for Piano and Keyboard magazine and has published piano arrangements and feature articles for Piano Today and The Piano Stylist.
+Mr. Rosenthal received his Bachelor and Master of Music degrees from Manhattan School of Music.
+He is also a member of Juilliard’s faculty and presents jazz clinics throughout the world.
+He was a contributing editor for Piano and Keyboard magazine and has published piano arrangements and feature articles for Piano Today, The Piano Stylist, and The Juilliard Journal.